 I opted for the Gray Book Folio (Polymer Weave).
 It is very thin and covers the device nicely.
 It is effortless to remove the reMarkable from the cover, yet it stays in place firmly.

-The material is acceptable—nothing to get excited over.
+The material is acceptable — nothing to get excited over.
 It doesn't feel like it is worth $99.
-But it's cheaper than the $149 leather Book Folio (which I hear doesn't feel like real leather).
+But it's cheaper than the $149 leather Book Folio (which I hear doesn't feel like natural leather).
 It's probably worth getting just because it helps protect your investment.

 First Impressions of the Software